 - Effectively participate in research in one’s field

-A course in Foundation of Evidence-Informed Practice is part of the required curriculum for students enrolled in the College of Chiropractic, the College of Acupuncture and Oriental Medicine and the School of Massage Therapy.
+A course in Foundation of Evidence-Informed Practice is part of the required curriculum for students enrolled in NWHSU’s chiropractic, acupuncture and Chinese medicine, and massage therapy programs.

 Each course uses a blended approach of classroom and online presentations and activities to introduce students to the basic principles of Evidence-Informed Practice (EIP).
 EIP is an approach that integrates clinical findings, patient preferences, research and clinical experience (all important types of evidence) into the process of healthcare delivery.
 Students learn the strengths and limitations of each element of the model and how to use them together to enhance clinical decision-making and patient outcomes.